AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragments-console.md

 ### Fast Filtering {#fast-filtering}

-You can also select a predicate by selecting a specific column value in the list.
-For example, **Published** in the **Status** column:
+You can also select a predicate by clicking on a specific column value in the list.
+You can select one, or more, values to combine predicates.

+For example, select **Published** in the **Status** column:

 >[!NOTE]
 >